linuzas/sprint2/README.md

 # Crypto Assistant 🤖

+🚨 **Note:** Attempted to deploy a public demo on Streamlit Cloud, but encountered technical limitations (incompatible SQLite version for ChromaDB).
+➡️ Will demonstrate the full functionality live instead.

 A sophisticated cryptocurrency trading assistant that combines a comprehensive knowledge base with real-time market data and analysis capabilities.

 ## 🌟 Features